 Personal Cash Flow Statement

-In the world of personal finance, cash flow is simpler, and allows you to decide how much money you have available in hand at the end of the month, after paying off taxes and all monthly expenses.
-With the money remaining you can decide whether to invest it or save up for a vacation or make extra payments to pay off mortgage earlier.
+In the world of personal finance, cash flow allows you to decide how much money you have available in hand at the end of the month, after paying off taxes and all monthly expenses.
+With the money remaining, you can decide whether to invest it or save up for a vacation or make extra payments to pay off your mortgage earlier.

 Creating a Personal Cash Flow Statement

 Whether or not you own a business, keeping track of money and cash flow is always a great idea!
 So, how can we use the same concepts to track cash flows in our life?

 For making a personal cash flow statement, you should do the following

 - record all income and sources of income